seznam/ima/docs/basic-features/page-manager.md

 2. **Clear state and unmount view** - After unloading controller and extensions the page state is cleared and view (starting from [ManagedRootView](./rendering-process#managedrootview)) is unmounted.
 However if the [DocumentView](./rendering-process#documentview), [ViewAdapter](./rendering-process#viewadapter) and [ManagedRootView](./rendering-process#managedrootview) are the same for the new route the view is cleared rather then unmounted.
 This way you can achieve component persistency.

-3. **Loading new controller and extensions** - After the manager is done with clearing previous resource it initialises the new ones.
-First the [`init` method](./controller-lifecycle#init-serverclient) is called on controller then on every extension (Extensions may [be initialised](./extensions#how-to-use-extensions) during the controllers `init` method call).
+3. **Loading new controller and extensions** - After the manager is done with clearing previous resource it initializes the new ones.
+First the [`init` method](./controller-lifecycle#init-serverclient) is called on controller then on every extension (Extensions may [be initialized](./extensions#how-to-use-extensions) during the controllers `init` method call).
-When the initialisation is complete manager starts loading resources via `load` method of the controller and extensions.
+When the initialization is complete manager starts loading resources via `load` method of the controller and extensions.
 For detailed explanation see the [`load` method documentation](./controller-lifecycle#load-serverclient).

 4. **Rendering new view** - After the `load` method has been called a view for the controller is rendered.
 It doesn't matter if all promises returned by the `load` method have been resolved.
 The process of handling promises is described in the [`load` method documentation](./controller-lifecycle#load-serverclient).
 Following rendering process is described on a page [Rendering process](./rendering-process) and [View & Components](./views-and-components).